HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 <br>

 The `EFI` partition will be available in This PC with letter `Z`, but you can't access it without modifying permissions.
-There is however an easier way to access it and manually copy the Signed WDAC policy binary to it.
+There is however an easier way to access it and manually copy the Signed App Control policy binary to it.
 Open Task Manager as admin, select `Run New Task`, select `Browse` and now you can access drive `Z` (`EFI` partition) and copy the Signed `.cip` file in `Z:\EFI\Microsoft\Boot\CIPolicies\Active`.

 <br>